 Why should you support me?
 I have a history of work with Monero's development and a sharp eye for implementations of mathematical algorithms.
 Monero has a lot of talented community members specialized in fields like mathematics, applied cryptography, and computer science.
 What's rarer, though, is someone who has a strong background in all of them.
 I can look at a construction and proof of security and compare it to what's actually in code.
 Surae and I consult frequently on issues that the community brings up, new proposals for Monero's future, and independent reviews of existing code.
 We've caught some less-than-ideal implementations of primitives recently, like nonstandard input concatenation hashes that aren't provably secure and should probably go away.
 The recent research roadmap (say that five times fast) posted by Surae to the forums is ambitious, and rightly so.
 Monero has come a long way, but its growth means a larger footprint to keep an eye on, and more exciting developments to thoroughly and formally investigate.

 What do I want to accomplish?
 I want to grow the MRL program as a full-time member of the team.
 Monero succeeds when its community has complete trust in both the underlying mathematics and its implementation, and hiring strong researchers demonstrates to the world that Monero is serious, stable, and here for the long haul.
-We have ambitious but reasonable plans to reduce blockchain bloat, continue to check under the rug for existing implementation issues, study constructions like ring signature mix-ins, and ensure Monero will remain safe and reliable in a post-quantum world.
+The roadmaps include ambitious but reasonable plans to reduce blockchain bloat, continue to check under the rug for existing implementation issues, study constructions like ring signature mix-ins, and ensure Monero will remain safe and reliable in a post-quantum world.
 I've enjoyed consulting for MRL already, both in the past as a part-time paid researcher and more recently as a volunteer.
 But the team and community benefit from mathematicians who can devote their full attention to the project.
 The community's recent show of support to Surae was a good move that confirmed the community places a high value on strong research.
 The best time to hire a team of mathematicians was at Monero's birth (hindsight, amirite?), but the next best time is now.